Core Member Engagement Team

 • Listening to your colleagues and advancing their concerns in your workplace.

-The deadline for applications is Sunday, May 19 at 11:59 PM PST.
+The deadline for applications is Sunday, May 11 at 11:59 PM PST.
 From there, applications will be reviewed and short-listed, and a selection committee will conduct interviews.
 All applicants will be notified by late June if they have been approved for the program.

-Core Member Engagers will meet as a group at the beginning and end of each week for informational briefings and progress updates.
+Core Member Engagers will meet as a group at the beginning and end of each week for information briefings and progress updates.
 The team may also participate in webinars and other learning opportunities for continued education.

-Yes, Core Member Engagers receive wage replacement and expense reimbursement.
+Yes, Core Member Engagers receive expense reimbursement.
 Any travel and accommodation costs related to the work will be covered by HSA.
-Engagers may be required to travel and be available to meet with other members outside of standard work hours (9 am to 5 pm).

 The Core Member Engagement Team will be considerate of their own health, and the health of others in public settings including worksites.
 If individual health considerations or public health restrictions limit or prohibit in-person activities such as walkabouts or in-person meetings, Core Member Engagers may have to use alternative methods to conduct member engagement such as: